-Watering immediately after planting increases tree survival.
+Watering immediately after planting increases tree survival and the demand increases as the trees grow.
 In the absence of timely rains, newly planted seedlings should receive 5 gallons of water per week during the growing season.
-The demand for water increases as trees grow so 10 gallons every other week is optimal for the following 2 years.
+For the following two years, trees should receive 10 gallons of water every other week.
 Water can be applied by bucket, hose, or drip irrigation systems.
 It is important that water be applied slowly enough to fully soak in and not run off.